ngergs/optional_struct_recursive/optionable/README.md

 when using wrong types the associated types are resolved.

 ## Similar crates
-- [optional_struct](https://crates.io/crates/optional_struct): Limit to structs, follows a more manual approach with many granular configuration options, does not support automatic detection of recursive optional sub-structs.
+Another crate with similar scope is [optional_struct](https://crates.io/crates/optional_struct).
+It focuses specifically on structs (not enums) and offers a more manual approach, especially in respect to nested sub-struct, providing many fine-grained configuration options.